- Weapon Program Background Report

 2000: Construction begins on a uranium ore concentration plant at Gchine, known as "Project 5/15."

-March 2000: The Iran Nonproliferation Act is signed into law, authorizing the President to sanction foreign persons for proliferation-related transfers to Iran since January 1, 1999.
+March 2000: The Iran Nonproliferation Act is signed into law, authorizing the U.S. President to sanction foreign persons for proliferation-related transfers to Iran since January 1, 1999.

 April 2000: The Czech government, under pressure from the United States, bans companies from supplying parts to Bushehr.
 The ZVVZ Milevsko company had planned to provide air conditioning equipment.